Songs of the Underground Railroad

 Songs of the Underground Railroad were spiritual and work songs used during the early-to-mid 19th century in the United States to encourage and convey coded information to escaping slaves as they moved along the various Underground Railroad routes.
 As it was illegal in most slave states to teach slaves to read or write, songs were used to communicate messages and directions about when, where, and how to escape, and warned of dangers and obstacles along the route.

+Harriet Tubman; a significant American Abolitionist who saved many enslaved Africans from slavery through the Underground Railroad used songs such as “Go Down Moses," to indicate safety and “Wade in the Water” to signal escapees to get in the water to hide their scent.
+Some other songs were also used signal varies groups when she will return and when they should come out of hiding.
+Some of these songs also acted as a sign of hope and guidance toward freedom for those who she helped rescue.
+These songs helped as a sign of hope because it allowed enslaved Africans to take their minds off the fear of getting caught and to stay focused on running away towards freedom.

 Songs

 One reportedly coded Underground Railroad song is "Follow the Drinkin' Gourd".
 The song's title is said to refer to the star formation (an asterism) known in America as the Big Dipper and in Europe as The Plough.
 The pointer stars of the Big Dipper align with the North Star.
-In this song the repeated line "Follow the Drinkin' Gourd" is thus often interpreted as instructions to escaping slaves to travel north by following the North Star, leading them to the northern states, Canada, and freedom: The song ostensibly encodes escape instructions and a map from Mobile, Alabama up the Tombigbee River, over the divide to the Tennessee River, then downriver to where the Tennessee and Ohio rivers meet in Paducah, Kentucky.
+In this song the repeated line "Follow the Drinkin' Gourd" is thus often interpreted as instructions to escaping slaves to travel north by following the North Star, leading them to the northern states, Canada, and freedom: The song ostensibly encodes escape instructions and a map from Mobile, Alabama, up the Tombigbee River, over the divide to the Tennessee River, then downriver to where the Tennessee and Ohio rivers meet in Paducah, Kentucky.

 Another song with a reportedly secret meaning is "Now Let Me Fly" which references the biblical story of Ezekiel's Wheels.
 The song talks mostly of a promised land.
 This song might have boosted the morale and spirit of the slaves, giving them hope that there was a place waiting that was better than where they were.

 "Go Down Moses", a spiritual that depicts the biblical story of Moses in Exodus leading his people to freedom, is believed by some to be a coded reference to the conductors on the Underground Railroad.
 The oppressor in the song is the pharaoh, but in real life would have been the slave owner.

 Music is important in the religion of African Americans today, as it was in the telling of freedom.